-General Math General Math 1 Credit Gr.
-9, 10, 11, 12 Course: 9353 -------------- -------------- ---------- ------------------- -------------- --
+General Math 1 Credit Gr.
+9, 10, 11, 12 Course: 9353 -------------- ---------- ------------------- -------------- data analysis and statistics and geometry and graphs.
+Per the IEP, the classroom teacher has the discretion to adapt the curriculum based on individual student needs

 Through real world applications and examples, students develop mathematical skills useful in the workplace.
-A review of basic mathematic operations is included along with topics such as problem solving, money, money management skills and related real world mathematical applications.
+A review of basic mathematic operations is included along with topics such as problem solving, money, money management skills and related real-world mathematical applications.
 Per the IEP, the classroom teacher has the discretion to adapt the curriculum based on individual student needs.